 To keep your pool looking flawless all year round, remember these tips:

-- You can also keep the water looking fresh by stirring it and skimming for debris or manually using a pool brush to push the particles in
+- You can also keep the water looking fresh by stirring it and skimming a few times a week for debris or manually using a pool brush to push the particles down towards the filter.

-- Regularly shocking your pool cleaning the filter regularly by backwashing will go a long way in preventing cloudiness
+- Regularly shocking your pool and backwashing the filter will go a long way in preventing cloudiness.

-- You can also anticipate cloudiness by taking a pressure gauge reading and backwashing whenever the pressure reaches 5-7 pounds per square inch above regular readings
+- You can also anticipate cloudiness by taking a pressure gauge reading and backwashing whenever the pressure reaches 5-7 pounds per square inch above average readings.

-Remember, keeping a pool is an art project as much as it is managing hardware.
-Clean the area regularly.
-Be aware of the most common threats that change the water’s properties.
+Remember, treat your pool like an art project.
+Clean the area regularly and make yourself aware of the common threats that change the water’s properties.

-Keep up to hygiene codes for family and friends, and use all the latest appliances to keep up constant monitoring and maintenance.
-If you take the time to keep your pool looking beautiful, it will sparkle and look as clear as glass!
+Keep up with hygiene codes for family and friends, and keep tabs on your equipment for constant monitoring and maintenance.
+If you take the time to keep your pool looking beautiful, it will look as clear as glass for the summer months!